What is a competitive advantage?

 You must have a moat.
 Do you have a competitive advantage?
-What is it that makes your idea for a company better then anyone else's?
-To be successful in a competitive market place you must have a moat.
+What is it that makes your idea for a company better than anyone else's?
+To be successful in a competitive marketplace you must have a moat.
 An aspect of your company, product or service that a competitor can't duplicate.
 This can exist in many forms.
-It could take the form of a patent, which prevents competitors from coping your design.
+It could take the form of a patent, which prevents competitors from copying your design.
 It may be the brand you have built (think Coke, Harley-Davidson), which people believe is the best of breed – you can only get this here.
 There has to be some type of advantage that protects you in the same way a moat protects a castle.

-Once this is established, always be mindful of the possible invention of flight – the moat worked great for centuries, until the air-raid bombing campaign begin.
+Once this is established, always be mindful of the possible invention of flight – the moat worked great for centuries, until the air-raid bombing campaign begins.
 Meaning, don't lose sight of the many ways a competitor can storm your castle.

-Closer look at the definition
+A closer look at the definition

 Allowing it [Business] to generate greater sales – Looking at the first part of the definition, how can we use that to create an advantage?

-In my option one of the most over looked areas of sales for a small business is sales margins.
+In my option one of the most overlooked areas of sales for a small business is sales margins.
 You could do everything listed above and still not have a completive advantage if you ignore sales margins.
 It would actually be very difficult to do many of the items without first addressing margins.
-In many cases the sales margin is not know by a business owner.
+In many cases, the sales margin is not known by a business owner.
 We are all guilty of this from time to time, we may have figured a rough idea of our "profit" but have still not determined the sales margins for our business.
 More goes into the equation to determine an actual sales margin or gross profit margins as it is often called then what most people consider.

-To determine the actual sales margin we need to measure how much of every dollar in sales stays with the company as gross profit after accounting for the cost of the items sold.
-Their are many factors that can go into this calculation; overhead cost (lease payments, utilities, equipment life span), employee wage cost, material cost, shipping/delivery, just to name a few.
+To determine the actual sales margin we need to measure how much of every dollar in sales stay with the company as gross profit after accounting for the cost of the items sold.
+There are many factors that can go into this calculation; overhead cost (lease payments, utilities, equipment lifespan), employee wage cost, material cost, shipping/delivery, just to name a few.
 All of this can be determined by performing a Cost of Goods Sold Study (CGSS).
 Having a CGSS performed will provide a detailed report of every aspect of your business right down to the time it takes for an employee to complete a job.
 This study can also determine which products/services have the highest profit margin within the company, having this information allows you to focus on sales for this product/service.